 Wastewater originating from homes and businesses in the District’s service area flows into a system of pipes that convey the water to the treatment plant.
 The system handles flows from the cities of Temecula, Murrieta, and Wildomar.
 This system of pipes is referred to as the “collection system.”
-The collection system consists of 80 miles of pipes ranging from eight inches in diameter up to 24 inches in diameter.
+The collection system consists of 80 miles of pipes ranging from eight inches in diameter up to 42 inches in diameter.
 Most of the system flows by gravity to lift stations that raise the water to a higher level so that it can continue its journey to the reclamation facility.
-The system contains three lift stations.
+The system contains two lift stations.

 Sewer Lateral Maintenance

 Customers can protect their home from sewer system overflows.
 View the Residential Sewer Lateral Maintenance Pamphlet (PDF) for more information.